Azulejo: 20th century

 At the start of the 20th century, Art Nouveau azulejos started to appear from artists such as Rafael Bordalo Pinheiro, Júlio César da Silva and José António Jorge Pinto.
 In 1885 Rafael Bordalo Pinheiro founded a ceramics factory in Caldas da Rainha, where he created many of the pottery designs for which this city is known.
 In this factory he has his own a museum São Rafael devoted to his fantastically imaginative work, especially the decorative plates and his satirical stone figures, such as the Zé Povinho (a representation of the worrying common man).

 Around the 1930s, Art Deco-azulejos made their appearance with their principal artist António Costa.
-The monumental decorations, consisting of 20,000 azulejos, in the vestibule of the São Bento railway station in Porto, created by Jorge Colaço, show in its historical themes the narrative style of the romantic 'picture-postcard'.
+The monumental decorations, consisting of 20,000 azulejos, in the vestibule of the São Bento railway station in Porto, created by Jorge Colaço, show in its historical themes the narrative style of the romantic 'picture-postcard'.Colaço reintroduced the medium of azulejo as a central focus of his work.
+He developed methods that broadened the range of colors and visual effects achievable in tile panels, though some contemporaries raised concerns about their long-term durability.
+These techniques were applied in large-scale decorative projects like the São Bento railway station.

 This one of the most notable creations with azulejos of the 20th century.
 The façades of the churches of Santo Ildefonso and Congregados equally attest to the artistic mastery of Jorge Colaço.
 Other artists from this period include Mário Branco and Silvestre Silvestri, who decorated in 1912 the lateral façade of the Carmo Church, and Eduardo Leite for his work on the Almas Chapel (imitating the style of the 18th century), both in Porto.

 20th-century artists include Jorge Barradas, Carlos Botelho, Jorge Martins, Sá Nogueira, Menez and Paula Rego.
 Maria Keil designed the large abstract panels in the initial nineteen stations of the Lisbon Underground (between 1957 and 1972).
 Through these works she became a driving force in the revival and the updating of the art of the azulejo, which had gone in some decline.
 Her decorations of the station Intendente is considered a masterpiece of contemporary tile art.

-The Museu Nacional do Azulejo in Lisbon houses the largest collection of Portuguese tiles in the world.

 Lisbon Metro

 Azulejo tiles are present in almost every station in the Lisbon Metro system.

-Initially, painter Maria Keil (1914–2012), wife of metro system architect Francisco Keil do Amaral (1910–1975) created the works for the Metro stations.
+Initially, painter Maria Keil (1914–2012), wife of metro system architect Francisco Keil do Amaral (1910–1975), created the works for the Metro stations.

 A new expansion, completed in 1988, featured works by more contemporary Portuguese artists: Rolando de Sá Nogueira in Laranjeiras, Júlio Pomar in Alto dos Moinhos, Manuel Cargaleiro in Colégio Militar/Luz, and Maria Helena Vieira da Silva in Cidade Universitária.
 Following on from this, many artists have been commissioned to decorate new and refurbished stations.